 ● If you make a mistake and want to delete just the last point which you have drawn, press [Esc] key on the keyboard.
 It will work several times.

-● If you want to add a point into an already finished region border, point a mouse cursor on the place, where you want it, and click with the middle mouse button.
+● If you want to add a point into an already finished region border, point a mouse cursor where you want it, and click with the middle mouse button.

-● To delete a point, click on it with middle mouse button.
+● To delete a point, click on it with the middle mouse button.

 ● By clicking on the left mouse button you can move a point – keep the mouse button pressed and drag it to a new location.